- User Rating

 - Min Transfer Amount

 - 1 - 3 Days

 - $250 / £100 / €250

 Which overseas money transfer service comes out on top, WorldRemit or OFX?
 Both companies have done rather well in recent years.
 By offering noticeably better deals than banks, they continue to find an increasing number of takers.

 Any easy way to find out how customers feel about any online company is to look at its Trustpilot score.
-This is what I did for my WorldRemit vs. OFX comparison, and the results were not surprising.
+Results of the WorldRemit vs. OFX comparison on this platform were not surprising.
 Customers of both companies rate their services well.
 While OFX manages to get 9.0 out of 10, WorldRemit scores 9.6 out of 10.

 Since both companies provide reliable services, choosing between them requires that you consider your individual needs first.
 Run through the different sections of this comparison to select the company that suits you best:

 - Exchange Rates

 - Regular Overseas Payments

 If you want to avoid the typically high fees that most banks charge to process overseas fund transfers, you can choose either WorldRemit or OFX.
 Before deciding between the two, note how much money the recipient will receive at the end of the transfer.